bbauska/meta-react-basics/README.md

   alt="HTML, CSS, and JavaScript (JS)." width="40%" />
 </p>
-Then to lay the foundation for the hands-on labs, you had a quick summary of the fundamentals of html, CSS and JavaScript.
+<p>Then to lay the foundation for the hands-on labs, you had a quick
+summary of the fundamentals of HTML, CSS and JavaScript.</p>

-And then you learned how to set up a project in VS Code (or, and how to work with JavaScript modules.
+<p>And then you learned how to set up a project in VS Code and how to
+work with JavaScript modules.</p>

 The second lesson was all about react components and where they're stored within your applications.
 In this lesson, you were introduced